Daniel Wallick - 20th Ohio Infantry, Co. G

 way to battle at Fourteen Mile Creek.
 The creek runs along the treeline.

-Battle of Champion's Hill This battle is the most critical engagement of the entire Vicksburg Campaign.
+May 16 The Battle of Champion's Hill This battle is the most critical engagement of the entire Vicksburg Campaign.
 Daniel's brigade sees some of the heaviest fighting of the battle on the Union right.
 Again, we turn to Whitelaw Reid for a brief description of the 20th Ohio's contribution:

 "The regiment moved on through Clinton (Mississippi), Bottom Depot, to Champion's Hill, when the regiment was early pushed forward to a strong position in a ravine, under such a fire that it was dangerous for a staff officer to approach with orders.
 Though the adjoining regiments on each flank were pushed back as the enemy moved up in mass, the Twentieth held its ground without wavering till its ammunition was exhausted; it then fixed bayonets and prepared to maintain its position, but the Sixty-Fifth Ohio came to its assistance from the reserve and the enemy was driven back."